ExxonMobil Lawrence G. Rawl Engineering Practice Facility

 There are five practice bays located on the first floor of the Practice Facility.
 Four of these bays are high-bay work spaces open to the second floor; the fifth bay is a one story, closed space separated from the rest of the facility by glass walls.
 The open bays have a hoist feature above them allowing for movement or display of large, heavy projects.
 The closed bay provides a work space for those projects that generate more dust and dirt, such as the concrete canoe.
 Each of the bays have a large, bi-fold hangar door opening to a green space facing Jenkins.
 Projects can be rolled out and displayed on temperate days.
 Students will be able to take advantage of good weather and have a larger open space to work in.

 This space will give our undergraduate students a location for hands-on application for smaller projects.
-Electrical, Computers Science, Industrial and Computer Engineering students are able to demonstrate concepts they discuss in the classroom, and apply these concepts to hands-on applications.
+Computer Science, Industrial Engineering and, Electrical and Computer Engineering students are able to demonstrate concepts they discuss in the classroom, and apply these concepts to hands-on applications.
 Students work on circuit boards, and build and test their own systems.

 Collaborative space is a very important feature of the Practice Facility.
 Team rooms have been included on floors one and two.
 These rooms are available on a twenty-four hour basis to students.
 Additional collaboration space can be found in the second floor gallery.
 This space overlooks the open practice bays on the first floor.
 Students are able to view the projects and work going on downstairs without interfering.
 Small groupings of furniture are located along the perimeter creating gathering spaces for unplanned meetings between students and colleagues.